Carnap's problem for intuitionistic propositional logic: Algebraic semantics

 The syntax algebra of propositional logic is a \emph{term algebra} with countably many generators, which means that for \emph{any} algebra $\A$ of the same signature, every map $v$ from propositional atoms to $A$ extends to a unique homomorphism $\overline{v}$ to $\A$.
 But it would make no sense to let every algebra of that signature be a putative interpretation of the connectives.
-Interpretations are relative to a \emph{semantics}, and a semantics needs at the very least a notion of \emph{truth}.
+Interpretations are relative to a \emph{semantics}, and a semantics needs a notion of \emph{truth}, or of \emph{entailment}.
 We could of course stipulate that $\overline{v}(\f)=1^\A$ means that $\f$ is true in $\A$ under $v$.
 But nothing can be done with that stipulation unless we know more about the role of $1^\A$.
 For example, why not $0^\A$ instead?

 On the other hand, we want to make as few assumptions as possible.
 Without further ado, here is a suggestion.

 \begin{definition} $\A = (A,0^\A,1^\A,\land^\A,\lor^\A,\to^\A)$ is an \emph{algebraic interpretation} if $\leq^\A$ defined by $a\leq^\A b \Leftrightarrow a\land^\A b=a$ is a partial order with $1^\A$ as its largest element. \end{definition}